Cloumy074/Vanier_420-SF3-RE_F25_Team-Project/docs/delivrable04/description.md

 # Testing:
 JUnit testing was at first assigned to Yixin Liu, later unfortunately got moved to the backlog due to the work overload.

+So the JUnit testing in this project got pretty simplified, is only testing the calculation methods of frequency, wavelength, speed, and the getYPos() Methods since it's part of the core.